rustviz/rustviz-tutorial/src/ownership.md

 This code prints `hello`.

-At the end of the function, both `x` and `y` go out of scope (their lifetimes have ended.) `x` does not own a resource anymore, so nothing special happens.
+At the end of the function, both `x` and `y` go out of scope (their lifetimes have ended). `x` does not own a resource anymore, so nothing special happens.
 `y` does own a resource, so its resource is dropped.
 Hover over the visualization to see how this works.

 Each resource must have a unique owner, so `x` will no longer own the `String` resource after it is moved to `y`.
 This means that access to the resource through `x` is no longer possible.
-Think of it like handing a resource to another person: you no longer have it in your hand once it has moved.
+Think of it like handing a resource to another person: you no longer have access to it once it has moved.
 For example, the following generates a compiler error:

 ```rust